Application of Neural Ordinary Differential Equations for ITER Burning Plasma Dynamics: Burning Plasma Dynamics Model

 \subsection{ITER Plasma Geometry}

 The geometry of the burning plasma dynamics model is fundamental for simulating ITER plasmas.
 A conventional tokamak is viewed as a torus with a circular cross-section.
 The torus is divided into three regions: the core, edge, and scrape-off layer (SOL), following the flux surfaces from the inner to the outer side, while the divertor region is ignored in this geometry.
-Each region is represented as a separate node in this model, which is illustrated in Appendix \ref{sec:plasma-geometry} Figure \ref{fig:iter-regions}.
+Each region is represented as a separate node in this model, as illustrated in Figure \ref{fig:iter-regions}.
+In this model, each node is a toroidal shell with interfaces represented as torus surfaces.
+The minor radii for the surfaces $r_{\C}$, $r_{\E}$, and $r_{\SOL}$ correspond to the core, edge, and SOL surfaces respectively.
+The radial distances between these nodes are defined as $\Delta r_{\CE}$ for the core to edge, $\Delta r_{\ES}$ for the edge to SOL, and $\Delta r_{\SD}$ for the distance from the SOL node center to its outer surface.
+These radial distances are calculated as $\Delta r_{\CE} = r_{\E} / 2$, $\Delta r_{\ES} = ( r_{\SOL} - r_{\C}) / 2$, and $\Delta r_{\SD} = (r_{\SOL} - r_{\E}) / 2$.
+Additionally, the normalized minor radius is defined as $\rho = r / a$, where $a$ is the minor radius of the plasma.